 The data protection commission says that the breach has hit 5 million European Facebook accounts which might make Facebook liable for up to $1.63 billion in fines if the EU concludes that it didn’t do enough to protect the security of its users.

-Well, in India considering the Facebook breach issue, the Ministry of Electronics and IT has also asked Facebook to quantify the impact on its users in the country after hackers breached as many as 50 million accounts of the social network and third-party apps linked to those accounts.
+In India, considering the Facebook breach issue, the Ministry of Electronics and IT has also asked Facebook to quantify the impact on its users in the country after hackers breached as many as 50 million accounts of the social network and third-party apps linked to it accounts.

-Facebook do realize that this has been a serious issue and so they worked fast to protect the security of people’s accounts and investigate what happened.
-They announced that they have fixed the issue and hence takes on resetting the access tokens for a total of 90 million accounts.
+Facebook realized that this was a serious issue, so they worked fast to protect the security of people’s accounts and investigate what happened.
+They announced that they have fixed the issue and hence take on resetting the access tokens for a total of 90 million accounts.